MIKNSJ/MIKNSJ.github.io/README.md

 # MIKNSJ Portfolio

 ## Overview
-This is my portfolio page made with HTML, CSS and Javascript.
+This is my portfolio page made with HTML, CSS and JavaScript.

 ## Description
 View the website [here](https://miknsj.github.io/).